Enalean/tuleap-documentation-en/languages/en/user-guide/my-personal-dashboard/project-milestones.rst

   This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-The widget Project Milestones aims to display and concentrate a Scrum Agile Dashboard on a personal or project dashboard.
+The widget Project Milestones aims at displaying the main information of a Scrum Agile Dashboard on a personal or project dashboard.

 Project Milestones features: